Vivekanand-R/AI-Product-Framework/README.md

 Monopoly: Core Concept:- Market structure where a single seller might dominates the market for a product or service with no close substitutes.
 Price maker, meaning it has substantial control over pricing, output, and market conditions—something that’s impossible in more competitive markets.

 1. Natural Monopoly, 2.
 Patented, 3.
 Technological, 4.
 Geographic, 5.
 Platform (Near-Monopoly), 6.
-Resource
+Resource.

 **Market Leader:**